 Mountain View, CA 94042

-Please be aware that you could lose all the money in your Google Wallet Balance.
+Please be aware that you could lose all the money in your Google Pay Balance.

 If you inform us within 2 business days after you learn of the loss or theft of your Google Payments Account username and password, you can lose no more than $50 if someone used your Google Payments Account username and password without your permission.
 However, if you do NOT inform us within 2 business days after you learn of the loss or theft of your Google Payments Account username and password, and we can prove we could have stopped someone from using your Google Payments Account username and password without your permission if you had informed us, you could lose as much as $500.

 Also, if your Google Pay Balance statement shows P2P Payments that you did not make, please tell us at once.
 If you do not tell us within 60 days after the statement was made available to you, you may not get back any money you lost after the 60 days if we can prove that we could have stopped someone from taking the money if you had told us in time.

 If a good reason (such as a long trip or a hospital stay) prevents you from informing us within the 60 day time period, we may extend the time periods.